-Underwater sound sources (may also be called a transducer) can be built in a number of different ways.
+Just as a loudspeaker is used to produce sound in air, an acoustic projector or sound source is used to generate sound underwater.
+Loudspeakers convert electrical signals into sound in air.
+Similarly, acoustic projectors convert electrical signals into sound in water.
+(See How are sounds made?).
+Underwater sound sources (may also be called transducers) can be built in a number of different ways.
 Some underwater sound sources work the same way as loudspeakers in a home stereo system.
 They have a speaker that is vibrated using an electromagnet.
 Other sound sources create vibrations with special materials that expand and contract when electricity runs through them.
 Still other sound sources work much like a drum being played from the inside.
 A sound source or projector is used to create sound to do such tasks as find fish, navigate, measure water depth, and communicate underwater.